What is MEN2 (formerly MEN2a)?

 There are three types of growth that can occur in MEN2.
 These occur in the butterfly-shaped thyroid gland in the neck, the parathyroid glands that lie close to or within the thyroid, and in the adrenal glands that sit on top of each kidney.
 Although most of the growths are benign (not cancer), the growth in the thyroid gland is always cancerous (medullary thyroid cancer or MTC).
 Each type of growth may occur alone and independently of MEN.

 Blood and urine tests for hormone levels as well as scans of the neck and abdominal area are all used to check for growths.
 If a growth is found an operation may be needed to remove either just the growth itself or the whole of the affected gland.
 This is sometimes necessary in early childhood

-Further reading: AMEND MEN2a Patient Information Books (UK or USA version): we recommend that you discuss the contents of this book with your specialist - it is not for use in self-diagnosis, and not all of the information it contains may be relevant to you)
+For further more detailed information on MEN2a, download and read the AMEND-produced MEN2b Patient Information Book (we recommend that you discuss the contents of this book with your specialist – it is not for use in self-diagnosis, and not all of the information it contains may be relevant to you).

-Author: Jo Grey, AMEND CEO, with the help of the AMEND Medical Advisory Team
+Author: Jo Grey with the help of the AMEND Medical Advisory Team

 Hear directly from patients themselves about diagnosis experiences and living with MEN2:

 AMEND has a variety of ways to donate to show your appreciation for our work.

 Membership if free so come and join our family

 AMEND is pleased to bring you our latest publication: ‘Starting a Family: Your Choices’.
 Funded by a grant from the Society for Endocrinology, this…